rbax82/librenms/doc/Extensions/Agent-Setup.md

 Make sure that xinetd is installed on the host you want to run the agent on.

 The agent uses TCP-Port 6556, please allow access from the LibreNMS-Host and Poller-Nodes if you're using the Distributed Polling setup.
+The agent has support to poll NTP built-in, it simply must be enabled in the UI.

 On each of the hosts you would like to use the agent on then you need to do the following: